Himeos/journal/README.md

 # Journaling App

-A simple journaling application built with MySQL and PHP.
+A simple journaling application built with MySQL and plain PHP.
 Users can create and manage their journal entries, set privacy levels, and follow other users to share thoughts and reflections.
 This project was built to practice working with PHP, MySQL, and basic web development techniques.

 ## Features
-- **User Authentication**: Secure login and registration system.
+- **User Authentication**: Login and registration system.
 - **Create, Read, Update, and Delete Journal Entries**: Users can manage their journal posts.
 - **Privacy Settings for Posts**: Control whether journal entries are public or private.
 - **User Following**: Users can follow each other, though this feature is incomplete.